 Thank you for using Who Built America?
-The project is currently in beta with new features, including the My WBA?
-Collection Tool, to be implemented over the coming weeks, so please check back.
+The project is currently in beta with new features to be implemented over the coming months, so please check back.
 If you have feedback or encounter any bugs, please fill out this form.

 About